Svetikyss/BookMe/README.md

 Before you add the GoogleService-Info.plist file to your project, you should probably make sure it’s in a gitignore  file.
 One simple way to do that is go to Xcode Preferences then Source Control then select git and add GoogleService-Info.plist file to ignored files.

-4 Setup Authentication note this app uses Anonymous sign
+4 Setup Authentication

 5 Setup Cloud Firestore I just selected test mode for now.
 You will need to change later to suit your needs.

-6 Storage
+6 Setup Storage

 Refferences